CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 ```

 ### Inference
-- cd into outermost slowfast folder
+- cd into outermost slowfast folder (make you cd while within the python interpreter, not from bash)
 - go to inference folder > run inference.py

 ### TODO